santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 1. For Sev A Critsits, call customers and update them about automatic communications from there after

-o Note: If customer specifically requests for an engineer to be assigned, uncheck the SIE check box and continue working with them
+   - Note: If customer specifically requests for an engineer to be assigned, uncheck the SIE check box and continue working with them

 2. Scan the queue and tag any cases that are related to SIE.

-o Update the IcM incident # field in Service Desk to include the SIE number
+   - Update the IcM incident # field in Service Desk to include the SIE number

-o Change case Status to Troubleshooting.
+   - Change case Status to Troubleshooting.

-o Mark non-SIE related cases "NOT SIE" in the internal title
+   - Mark non-SIE related cases "NOT SIE" in the internal title

-o Make sure the "Service Impacting Event (SIE)" checkbox is marked
+   - Make sure the "Service Impacting Event (SIE)" checkbox is marked

 3. If you are not part of the team who are working on SIE's and got an SIE case, please tag the case, call customer, update them and then follow the instructions received in the communication sent to the Pod about the SIE, so the Task Team can take care of the case and also you can move on to the next case to unblock yourself